 Male Pattern Classifications

 The Norwood Scale is a series of images that visually represent the various stages of hair loss.
 The scale ranges from Type I (minimal hair loss) to Type VII (the most advanced form of hair loss).
 Hair loss progression and Norwood type is not based on age as progression is a very individual process.
 Your hair transplant physician will exam your scalp microscopically in order to inform you where on the Norwood Scale you may fall at the current time.
 Progression along the scale may be slowed down by the use of FDA approved hair loss medications on the market.

-There are a number of treatments for male patterned hair loss that are non-surgical or surgical in nature.
-While medical treatment can slow down, and even delay, the process of hair loss, hair transplant is the only permanent solution for male pattern baldness.
+There are a number of options for male pattern baldness treatment While medical treatment can slow down, and even delay, the process of hair loss, hair transplant is the only permanent solution for male pattern baldness.